psyomn/wlog/README.md

 The tags can be pretty much anything you want, and for now are not very important.
 In the future however they might be used for something more useful.

+### More Commands

+These are the commands that you can also use in order to exploit the full potential of this application.

+You can list the available databases by running the following command:

+  wlog --list

+Now, there are a few other commands that were not listed.
+These commands are `show`, `search`, `replace`, `delete`, and `concat`.

+`show`

+    lists the latest work log entries.

+`search`

+    searches the database for a pattern that you specify.

+`replace`

+    searches and replaces a pattern that you specify.

+`delete`

+    removes an entry from the database.

+`concat`

+    appends a string to the specified log entry.

 ## Contributing

 1. Fork it